Formula

 Visual grid

-BMI is not just a final answer.
+BMI - Adult Body Mass Index, Healthy Weight Range & BMI Prime is not just a final answer.
 It is a step on a line: before and after, input and output, assumption and result.

 CalculationTime keeps the path visible: the input, the method and the final number belong together.